islandproblem/islandproblem/essay.md

 ![Alignment is not enough.](images/alignment-is-not-enough.svg) -->

-All of this leads to one difficult conclusion:
+All of this leads to one difficult conclusion.

 It has long been believed that if we solve **alignment**, then we have made AGI *safe*.